mspncp/gosu-wiki/To Do.md

   * Provide C++ application templates where possible, maybe even installers for the templates
   * Assure Gosu::File also creates directories as necessary
   * more C++ examples
-  * document Gosu's Sockets
   * Look at wox-Gem to refactor rake/mac.rb
   * Font#draw with given block that yields each character's Gosu::Image, x, and y to a block, rather than drawing them
   * Find out why this could happen: 'RuntimeError: While calculating the width of a text, the following error occured: The operation completed successfully.'
   * Add Gosu::potential\_fps
   * Fix Song#volume with short songs
-  * Find out what Gosu::Song::play does when it's already playing on all three platforms, then clarify docs
+  * Find out what Gosu::Song::play does when it's already playing with each implementation, then clarify docs
   * Add FontFlags support for SDL\_TTF Gosu/Text
   * Fix Unicode support for SDL\_TTF port (see feature\_tests/UnicodeTest.rb, @loc\_test)
   * Fix exceptions being turned into segfaults on Linux (see GoogleCode issue)
   * See if clipping coordinate calculation is correct with all transformations considered (why is Terava off by one pixel?)
-  * Ensure that Gosu::Song: currentSong is never 0'ed asynchronously (who is setting that variable anyway?
-Me right?)
   * Make <c=> more efficient in Font::drawRel
   * Add <s=> to text formatting
   * Gosu: try integer truncing of drawing positions
   * Remove setResolution and use transforms instead
-  * Windows: Improve shrinking heuristics (get task bar size)
-  * WindowX: add shrinking for oversized resolutions
   * Use Gosu text formatting in Tutorial.rb
   * Make C++'s Gosu::multiply available to Ruby
   * Add Numeric#clamp, Numeric#wrap to Ruby
   * The screen size/OpenGL stuff …
-    * See if John Shea's talk had something about not being locked to pixel positions
     * Make initial window black instead of garbled on OS X (if it persists with glfw)
     * Screen size / fullscreen stuff
       * Iterate on first category of fullscreen tests